siftech/funman/README.md

 # Quickstart

 This section explains how to run `funman`, and the following section describes the analysis request in more detail.
+The following are required for `funman` to run:
+- docker
+- python3
+- The python 'requests' package

 We recommend using a pre-built docker image to run or develop the `funman` source, due to a few build dependencies.
 To run `funman` via its API, (in the `funman` root directory) start the API with the script:

 ```bash
 sh terarium/scripts/run-api-in-docker.sh